package-url/community/documentation/style-guide.md

 ## Other terminology

 ### Package names
-- Use “npm package”, not “NPM”, because since “npm” is the package manager, not the name of a package.
+- Use “npm package”, not “NPM”, because “npm” is the package manager, not the name of a package.
 - Use "Ruby gems" not RubyGems” because RubyGems is the name of a package distribution service, not the name of a package